santhoshpuligilla/Monefy-Mobile-App/README.md

     Maven
     TestNG
-    Then clone the repo: git clone https://github.com/hala-samir/Monefy.git
+    Then clone the repo: git clone https://github.com/hala-samir/Monefy.git Then after downloading the project and its depedancies of the maven file (pom.xml) Now we can run the test suit from a command line : mvn test

 # Scenarios
   The automated scenarios here are the most used scenarios which have a business impact